Thursday, January 2, 2025

 Samh 10.14.1342

-This morning, Jeanilotta's nervous impatience exceeded all else.
+This morning, Jeanilotta’s nervous impatience exceeded all else.
 After a brief consultation with her mother, Beritha had been summoned and found herself on this happy mission.
 She had long desired to get a peep behind the clouds of mystery in which this impenetrable man enveloped his domestic life.
-Not only was she going to find out just how wealthy he was, she hoped to have several morsels of gossip to bring back with her and spread around the neighborhood.
+Not only was she going to find out just how wealthy he was, but also, she hoped to have several morsels of gossip to bring back with her and spread around the neighborhood.

 “Doubtless,” he replied gravely without opening the door an inch wider.